mlbrgl/ghost-algolia/README.md

 - unpublishing a post (remove a record)
 - deleting a post (remove a record)

+**Cost**: as many operations as fragments in the current post

+## Bulk indexing

+Bulk indexing happens automatically when Ghost is started, provided your Algolia index is empty and `active` is `true`  (See Installation, #4 for more information).

+**Cost**: 1 Algolia operation per restart + as many operations as fragments in all published posts

 # Compatibility

 Tested against Ghost 1.x.x releases.

 # Roadmap